RunboxScripts/RunboxKeyboardShortcuts/README.md

 ## Changelog

+* 3.2: "Reply to all" and "Forward" keybinds now apply to currently selected message in message list.
+Removed unused code.

-* 3.1: Remove Firefox specific styling.
-Fix stylesheet include.
+* 3.1: Removed Firefox specific styling.
+Fixed stylesheet include.

-* 3.0: Make compose window selection boxes searchable.
-Modify color and size of message selection indicator.
+* 3.0: Compose window selection boxes are now searchable.
+Modified color and size of message selection indicator.

-* 2.9: Fix improper binding on "Show all fields" command.
+* 2.9: Fixed improper binding on "Show all fields" command.

 * 2.8: Added "Show all fields" command in compose view.
 Clarified keybind explanations.